CS3099JH2017/cs3099jh/protocols/backend_spec.md

     "error_data": optional({})
 }
 ```
 in the case of an error.
-Where `error` gives a standard error name found from a specification and `error_string` some human readable error message.
+Where `error` gives a standard error name found from a specification and `error_description` some human readable error message.

 Or